Ashish7214/Mod1Eth-Avax/README.md

 The `PaymentContract` is designed to manage funds by allowing users to deposit Ether into the contract and the contract owner to withdraw funds when needed.

+## Features

+- **Secure Transaction Handling:** The contract uses `require()`, `assert()`, and `revert()` statements to ensure secure transaction handling and validate user inputs.

+- **Deposit Function with Validation:** The `deposit` function allows users to deposit Ether into the contract.
+It uses `require()` to check if the deposit value is greater than zero, ensuring valid deposit amounts.

+- **Internal Consistency Check:** The `deposit` function also uses `assert()` to verify the internal consistency of the contract by comparing the contract's balance to the `totalBalance`.

+- **Withdraw Function with Validation:** The `withdraw` function allows the contract owner to withdraw funds.
+It uses `require()` to check if the contract has enough balance for withdrawal and prevents overdrawing.

+- **Custom Conditions Handling:** The `withdraw` function further uses `revert()` to handle custom conditions.
+If the sender is not the contract owner, the transaction reverts, ensuring that only the owner can withdraw funds.

 ## Getting Started

 To interact with the `PaymentContract` on Remix, follow the instructions below.